apache/nuttx/boards/arm/stm32/clicker2-stm32/README.txt

          nsh> telnet <server-ip>

-       Where <server-ip> is the IP address of the server that you got for the ifconfig commna on the remote node.
+       Where <server-ip> is the IP address of the server that you got for the ifconfig comma on the remote node.
 Once the telnet session has been started, you can end the session with:

          nsh> exit